antimatter15/eigensheep/README.md

 Open up your Terminal and install `eigensheep` with `pip`

-    pip3 install eigensheep
+    pip install eigensheep

-Open a Jupyter notebook with `jupyter notebook` and create a new Python 3 notebook.
+Open a Jupyter notebook with `jupyter notebook` and create a new Python notebook.
+Eigensheep supports both Python 2 and Python 3.
 Run the following code in a cell:

     import eigensheep

 Follow the on-screen instructions to configure AWS credentials.
-Eigensheep uses AWS CloudFormation so you only need a few clicks to get started.
+AWS credentials will be saved to `~/.aws/config` under the `eigensheep` profile for subsequent invocations.
+Eigensheep uses AWS CloudFormation so you only need a few clicks to get started (see our [guided video walkthrough](https://www.youtube.com/watch?v=jdurk2DRdAs)).

 <img src="https://raw.githubusercontent.com/antimatter15/lambdu/master/images/setup.png" alt="eigensheep setup" width="500" />